The view-tolerance of human identity recognition depends on horizontal face information

 Another issue is the decision to normalise image energy across orientations and viewpoints.
 I can see the logic in wanting to control for these effects, but this does reflect natural variation in image properties.
 So, again, I wonder what the results would look like without this step.

-We are not aware of any systematic natural variations of energy across face views.
+We were not aware of any systematic natural variations of energy across face views.
 To address this, we measured face average energy (i.e., RMS contrast) in the original stimulus set, i.e., before the application of any image processing or manipulation.
 Background pixels were excluded from these image analyses.
 Across yaws, we found energy to range between .11 and .14 on a 0 to 1 grayscale.
 This is moderate compared to the range of energy variations we measured across identities (from .08 to .18).
 This suggests that variations in energy across viewpoints are moderate compared to variations related to identity.
 It is unclear whether these observations are specific to our stimulus set or whether they are generalizable to faces we encounter in everyday life.
 They, however, indicate that RMS contrast did not substantially vary across views in the present study and suggest that RMS normalization is unlikely to have affected the influence of viewpoint on recognition performance.

 Despite the bias toward horizontal orientations in human observers, there were some differences in the orientation preference at each viewpoint.
 For example, frontal faces were biased to horizontal (90 degrees), but other viewpoints had biases that were slightly off horizontal (e.g., right profile: 80 degrees, left profile: 100 degrees).
 This does seem to show that differences in statistical information at different viewpoints (more horizontal information for frontal and more vertical information for profile) do influence human perception.
 It would be good to reflect on this nuance in the data.